Skip to main content

 Latest asset allocation quarterly reviews

-The latest Willis Towers Watson (WTW) parameter review of economic assumptions which underpin the optimised portfolios available through our platform had noticeable changes to asset allocations this quarter with a circa 10% average portfolio turnover, with the story of the quarter being one of decreasing yields across investment markets.
+The latest Willis Towers Watson (WTW) parameter review of the economic assumptions which underpin the optimised portfolios available through our platform sees slight changes to asset allocations this quarter with a circa 4% average portfolio turnover.
+The story of the quarter was one of increasing yields across investment markets.
+Note that because the asset allocations were left unchanged last quarter, our comparison is against the review done to 31 December 2023.

-As per usual, the reallocations seen have been driven by the relative changes in the return assumptions, with relatively minor changes in volatility this quarter.
-All asset classes this quarter have had reductions in their return assumptions compared to the last update 3 months ago, and an accompanying reduction in volatility, with the exception of both cash and UK property.
+As usual, the reallocations seen have been driven by the relative changes in the return assumptions, with only relatively minor changes in volatility this quarter.
+All asset classes have had increases in their return assumptions compared to the last assumptions update, and an accompanying increase in volatility, with the exception of both Cash and UK equity, the latter reducing in volatility.

 The assumptions have a 10-year time horizon, which are built on a combination of both short and very long-term assumptions.
-They are calculated on a risk premium in addition to the risk-free rate (local cash rates).
-The short-term assumptions for Cash have reduced this quarter and, as equity returns are calculations based on a risk premium above cash assumption, this reduction has in turn reduced the 10-year return assumptions of both UK and International Equity.
-Fixed Interest return expectations have reduced as a result of a decrease in yield, although this is expected to trend upwards over the longer term.
+The short-term assumptions for Cash have increased this quarter and, as risk asset returns are calculated based on a risk premium above cash (local cash rate) assumption, this increase has in turn increased the return assumptions of all other assets.
+Fixed Interest return expectations have increased in the latest expectations, in line with an expected upwards trend over the longer term.

 Summary of movements